zevweiss/enthrall/README.md

 Start `enthrall` from the master node with a single argument: the path to your config file.
 It will connect to all defined remotes and start an instance of itself on each one.
-You can then use hotkeys defined in your config file to change which machine will receive keyboard and mouse input.
+You can then use hotkeys defined in your config file (or a mouse-gesture mechanism) to change which machine receives keyboard and mouse input.
 See `example.conf` for a sample config file illustrating how various configuration options work.

 In the event of errors (e.g. network connection drops), `enthrall` will attempt to automatically reconnect to any failed remotes, though